 “The great want of the country in this latitude is a good table and wine grape, which shall also be early, hardy and prolific.
 The Concord Grape fulfills these conditions, and I feel sincere pleasure in offering it to my countrymen.”

 In 1853, at the Massachusetts Horticultural Society meeting, Bull unveiled his grape.
 He called it the Concord Grape for his adopted home town.
 The next year, Charles Mason Hovey featured it in his Magazine of Horticulture, Botany and All Useful Discoveries and Improvements in Rural Affairs.
 Hovey also acted as sales agent for Bull, offering for sale all 2,000 of the seedlings that Bull produced.

 The grapevine flourished.
 Other, competing grapes died off in the winters and often couldn’t produce a grape early enough to avoid the first frost of fall.
 But the Concord proved reliable.
 The grapes ripened early, produced a sweet fruit and survived the hardest winters.

 Over time, it came to be the most widely cultivated grape in North America, surviving in every state except Alaska.
 Food manufacturers have commercially adapted it for jelly and juice.
 Some have made it into wine, though usually a sweeter wine used for dessert.

 And, perhaps best of all, the grape turns up in the Concord Grape Pie.

 In addition to his horticultural successes, Bull was also a civic leader.
 He was active among the Whigs in the campaign of 1840, and he won election to the Massachusetts House of Representatives in 1856, then to the Massachusetts Senate.
 He served as chairman of the town’s board of selectmen, as a school committee member and on the State Board of Agriculture.

 You might expect that, having invented the most popular grape in the country, Bull would benefit financially from his creation.
 But he did not.

-His grape was so hardy and easy to grow, farmers simply planted seeds or took cuttings from their vines and Bull made little at all from his Concord Grape.
+His grape was so hardy and easy to grow, farmers simply planted seeds or took cuttings from their vines.
+Bull made little from his Concord Grape.